1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 Liskov's Substitution Principle, the L in SOLID: the principle says that if a property about a type `T` is true, then it must also be true for a subtype of `T`[^liskov].
 It is from this principle that covariance and contravariance of methods were adopted in newer OOP languages.

 But the principle does not just apply to the types of objects that you type into the source code and is checked by the compilers.
-We have to consider things that are more than just the language, we have to consider things that you might instead document in a comment: refinements, preconditions, postconditions, and invariants.
+We have to consider things that are more than just the language, we have to consider things that you might instead document in a comment: preconditions, postconditions, and invariants.

 ### Preconditions